tredontho/purescript-book/text/chapter11.md

 Type
 ```

-Finally we are left with something of kind `Type`, which means we can try to find values of this type.
+Finally, we are left with something of kind `Type`, which means we can try to find values of this type.

-The monad we have constructed - `StateT String (Either String)` - represents computations which can fail with an error, and which can use mutable state.
+The monad we have constructed – `StateT String (Either String)` – represents computations that can fail with an error and use mutable state.

-We can use the actions of the outer `StateT String` monad (`get`, `put`, and `modify`) directly, but in order to use the effects of the wrapped monad (`Either String`), we need to "lift" them over the monad transformer.
+We can use the actions of the outer `StateT String` monad (`get`, `put`, and `modify`) directly, but to use the effects of the wrapped monad (`Either String`), we need to "lift" them over the monad transformer.
 The `Control.Monad.Trans` module defines the `MonadTrans` type class, which captures those type constructors which are monad transformers, as follows:

 ```haskell
 class MonadTrans t where
   lift :: forall m a.
 Monad m => m a -> t m a
 ```

 This class contains a single member, `lift`, which takes computations in any underlying monad `m` and lifts them into the wrapped monad `t m`.
-In our case, the type constructor `t` is `StateT String`, and `m` is the `Either String` monad, so `lift` provides a way to lift computations of type `Either String a` to computations of type `StateT String (Either String) a`.
+In our case, the type constructor `t` is `StateT String`,  `m` is the `Either String` monad, so `lift` provides a way to lift computations of type `Either String a` to computations of type `StateT String (Either String) a`.
 This means that we can use the effects of `StateT String` and `Either String` side-by-side, as long as we use `lift` every time we use a computation of type `Either String a`.

-For example, the following computation reads the underlying state, and then throws an error if the state is the empty string:
+For example, the following computation reads the underlying state and then throws an error if the state is the empty string:

 ```haskell
 import Data.String (drop, take)